NREL/OpenStudio-user-documentation/docs/Help/Troubleshooting.md

 Whatever the cause, this should help identify and fix the problems.
 As it may delete some objects (in the diagnostic copy) you may have to do some repair or cleanup work on the resulting file.

-To install user scripts. drop them in the following subdirectory of your OpenStudio installation and re-start SketchUp.
+To install user scripts, drop them in the following subdirectory of your OpenStudio installation and re-start SketchUp.
 Currently you can't nest them deeper than the user_scripts folder.
 They must be loose files in that directory for the OpenStudio SketchUp Plug-in to add them to the me

 __OpenStudio 1.5.0\Ruby\openstudio\sketchup_plugin\user_scripts__